u1i/apibuilder/apibuilder-openshift-central.md

 * Field name: product_name (type 'String', click 'Required' -> 'Add field to model)
 * Field name: product_price (type 'String', click 'Required' -> 'Add field to model)

 Connector: by default, data is stored in memory.
 You could install connectors to access & permanently store data in MySQL, Oracle or MongoDB.
+We might cover that in another exercise.

 Click 'Next', where API Builder will create API endpoints for your model: